-Ever since developers realized they could get fast money out of a hotel or real estate project by selling units as timeshares, salespeople have been let loose on unsuspecting travelers — and that is why you need to know how to avoid a high-pressure, arm-twisting sales pitch that lassos you into a timeshare presentation with the potential of financial risk.
+Ever since developers realized they could get fast money out of a hotel or real estate project by selling units as timeshares, salespeople have been let loose on unsuspecting travelers — and that is why you need to know how to avoid a high-pressure, arm-twisting sales pitch that lassos you into a timeshare presentation that will waste your time and put you at potential financial risk.

 The last thing you may want to think about on vacation is buying real estate; these sharks intend to change your mind.

 They offer inducements such as free flights, free nights, free tours, and other "free" gifts.